curl/curl/docs/CONNECTION-FILTERS.md

 While connection filters all do different things, they look the same from the "outside".
 The code in `data` and `conn` does not really know **which** filters are installed. `conn` just writes into the first filter, whatever that is.

 Same is true for filters.
 Each filter has a pointer to the `next` filter.
 When SSL has encrypted the data, it does not write to a socket, it writes to the next filter.
-If that is indeed a socket, or a file, or a HTTP/2 connection is of no concern to the SSL filter.
+If that is indeed a socket, or a file, or an HTTP/2 connection is of no concern to the SSL filter.

 And this allows the stacking, as in: